The best of Ushuaia: 4-day itinerary for spring and fall

 Day 4: Emerald Lagoon and farewell to the end of the world

-Our last day in Ushuaia was supposed to be dedicated to one of the activities I was most excited about: trekking to Lagoa Esmeralda (Emerald Lagoon).
-It’s a tour I missed on my first trip to the city, and I’m sad to admit, I missed it this time as well.
+Our last day in Ushuaia was supposed to include one of the activities I had been most excited about: trekking to Lagoa Esmeralda (Emerald Lagoon).
+It’s a tour I missed on my first trip to Ushuaia and, sadly, I missed it this time too.

-Initially, our return flight to Buenos Aires was scheduled for 5 PM, but Aerolíneas Argentinas rescheduled it to 2 PM.
-If it had just been us adults, I would have considered waking up at the crack of dawn to attempt the trail.
-But with kids, it wasn’t practical to risk such a tight schedule.
-We decided to save it for our next visit — because yes, I’m absolutely certain we’ll return to the end of the world.
+Originally, our return flight to Buenos Aires was scheduled for 5 PM, but Aerolíneas Argentinas changed it to 2 PM.
+If it had just been the two of us adults, I probably would have considered waking up extremely early to try to fit in the hike.
+But with kids, it didn’t seem worth the risk with such a tight schedule.
+We decided to save it for our next visit — because yes, I’m absolutely sure we’ll return to the end of the world.

-Instead, we spent our last morning enjoying our time in town.
+Instead, we spent our last hours in Ushuaia enjoying a slow morning in town.
 We started with a wonderful breakfast at Café El Recreo, strolled along Av.
-San Martín, visited the city signs, snapped a few dozen more photos by the Beagle Channel, indulged in ice cream and coffee, and just enjoyed a peaceful vacation morning.
-It was the perfect way to say goodbye to Ushuaia, the magical city at the end of the world.
+San Martín, visited the town signs, took a few dozen more photos by the Beagle Channel, stopped for ice cream and coffee, and simply enjoyed a relaxed vacation morning.
+It was the perfect way to say goodbye to Ushuaia, the magical town at the end of the world.

 .